reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

   - The typical pattern is dispatching a "pending" action before the call, then either a "success" containing the data or a "failure" action containing the error
   - Loading state should usually be stored as an enum, like `'idle' | 'pending' | 'succeeded' | 'rejected'`
 - **Redux Toolkit has a `createAsyncThunk` API that dispatches these actions for you**
-  - `createAsyncThunk` accepts a "payload creator" callback that should return a `Promise`, and generates `pending/fulfilled/rejected` action types automatically
+  - `createAsyncThunk` accepts a "payload creator" callback that should return a Promise, and generates `pending/fulfilled/rejected` action types automatically
-  - Generated action creators like `fetchPosts` dispatch those actions based on the `Promise` you return
+  - Generated action creators like `fetchPosts` dispatch those actions based on the Promise you return
   - You can listen for these action types in `createSlice` using the `extraReducers` field, and update the state in reducers based on those actions.
   - `createAsyncThunk` has a `condition` option that can be used to cancel a request based on the Redux state
   - Thunks can return promises.
 For `createAsyncThunk` specifically, you can `await dispatch(someThunk()).unwrap()` to handle the request success or failure at the component level.